Dynatrace/AWSMonitoringTutorials/README.md

 2. **Create a new application**
 3. Give it a name.
 Select **Node.js** as the platform and **upload your zip** file.
 Then click on **Configure more options**
 ![](./images/lab3_createnodeapp.png)
-4. Click on Software Options and add RUXIT_TENANT and RUXIT_TOKEN with your tenant and token.
+4. Click on Software Options and add DYNATRACE_ONEAGENT_DOWNLOAD with the full download URL for your OneAgent.
 Click on Save
 ![](./images/lab3_softwareenv.PNG)
 5. Now its time to launch the environment
 6. Once the environment is up and running we can access the website.
 It is a very simply one page website that is delivered by Node.js.
 Dynatrace OneAgent will automatically inject the JavaScript Tag for Real User Monitoring.
 You can verify that.